DanaEpp/MSP-Vendors-VDP-BBP/README.md

 | [Watchguard](https://www.watchguard.com/)  |  |  |  |  |  |
 | [Xero](https://www.xero.com/ca/)  |  |  |  |  |  |
 |  |  |  |  |  |  |

+## Research Notes
+- Any bug bounty programs that are currently private, even if I know of them, will still be marked as "No".
+Any vendor that wishes to update that to a Yes simply has to provide me with a link to a landing page which offers security researchers a way to apply to the private program.